-3.32 Notification of Intent
+3.34 Notification of Intent

-All Applicants must submit a Notification of Intent on the Commission's provided form sixty days in advance of the application deadline.
-This simple form contains basic information, such as location, and estimated bond and project size.
+All Applicants with projects outside of Seattle/King County must submit a Notification of Intent on the Commission's provided form sixty days in advance of the application deadline.
+This simple form contains basic information, such as location, estimated bond, and project size.
 The form is intended to be informational only for Commission staff and program stakeholders.
 Submittal of the form is not a commitment to apply.